 Eventually, your lead magnet will get stale and it will be time to create a new one.
 Amy Porterfield, one of the biggest names in marketing, once mentioned that she has created over 100 lead magnets.
 Keep things fresh and always evaluate your lead magnet strategy for generating new leads in your business.

 Need some help strategizing, creating, executing, and testing your lead magnet idea?
-Amazing OBM is a full-service boutique content marketing agency and we are here to help.
+Amazing OBM is a full-service boutique digital marketing agency and we are here to help.
 Contact us today for a free 30-minute consultation to learn more.

 How I Use Lead Magnets to Increase Leads and Build Brand Awareness